harvard-dce/zoom-recording-ingester/README.md

 #### Finding the ZIP stack API endpoint

-The ZIP API endpoint is available in the output of `invoke stack.deploy`, `invoke stack.update` and `invoke stack.status` under `Outputs`.
+The ZIP API endpoint is available in the output of `invoke stack.deploy` and `invoke stack.status` under `Outputs`.

 #### Setting up the schedule update trigger from Google Sheets